Reckoning War

-"Reckoning War" is an American comic book event written by Dan Slott with art by Marco Checchetto, published from February to June 2022 by Marvel Comics.
+"Reckoning War" is an American comic book storyline written by Dan Slott with art by Rachael Stott, Carlos Pacheco and Andrea De Vito published from February to June 2022 by Marvel Comics.
 This story deals with the Fantastic Four clashing with the Reckoning, a group of aliens derived from a mysterious race called the Prosilicans, who orchestrate multiple alien invasions causing a catastrophic cosmic war, which also features Uatu, Nick Fury, Doctor Doom, the Silver Surfer, the She-Hulk, and the Jack of Hearts.

-The event received from mixed reviews from critics, with critics criticizing Dan Slott's writing and the art.
+The event overall received mixed reviews from critics, with criticism for the plot, art, action, and lack of interesting characters.
+Many critics deemed it an unsatisfactory conclusion to Dan Slott's run on Fantastic Four.

 Plot

 Prelude

 The She-Hulk is taken by the Time Variance Authority due to her actions in the future.
 The Time Variance Authority take her to the future, where her actions will cause a war between Earth and mysterious beings which will cause the Watchers to break their non-intervention oath.
 During the trial, the She-Hulk is allowed to continue existing thanks to the Time Variance Authority seeing how much of an effect the She-Hulk has on different people.

 After the events of "Empyre", Nick Fury is observing the Fantastic Four and the Avengers celebrating the relocation of the Cotati when Uatu appears out of Nick Fury's eye socket as he investigates those ancient weapons, and tells him that "there shall be a reckoning".
 As Uatu rebuilds his homebase, he opens his mind to Nick Fury while exploring the visual archives known as the Cyclopedia Universum, where Uatu learns that his siblings bonded Nick Fury with him where Nick Fury was silently watching the universe.
 Uatu explains that there is a Reckoning War coming, and everyone needs to prepare.
 While he cannot commute Fury's sentence, he does release him from his chains as Fury makes a new eyepatch.

 After helping the TVA deal with Kang the Conqueror's multiple variants, Reed Richards overhears the TVA talk about the Reckoning War.